 Interestingly enough, addiction as a word developed in Roman law and during the Middle ages.
 The addictus, was a person who become enslaved due to unpaid debts.
 Again, this definition conjures the dual charges of agency, whether it is the person who failed to repay a debt or whether the debtor and surrounding environment are responsible for pressuring the person into taking a unjust loan (such as with dubious payday lenders today).
 It was only in the 20th century that addiction shifted to its current medical meaning of “the state of being addicted to a drug, a compulsion and need to continue taking a drug as a result of taking it in the past”.

 Are Addicts Responsible for Their Addiction?

 People suffering from addiction may initially decide to try a substance, but they have no control over how their brain and body will respond to that substance.
 So in that sense, addicts are not responsible for their addiction.
-However, they have the responsibility of seeking treatment and maintaining recovery for their particular addiction.
+However, they have the responsibility of seeking treatment and maintaining recovery.